jennykim515/grading/README.md

 # grading
+## Description:
+The program will handle all of the folders and files dealing with zipped files for grading.
+It will collect all assignments and labs into one location and after grading is completed, delete all files.

+The purpose of this program is to speed up the grading process without worrying about folder management.

 ## How to use:
 Under TODO of main.py, fill in the path names for the Downloads folder and the desired Grading folder.